JTHall94/Final-Project/README.md

 # Final Project Ideas

-As of right now, this file contains general outlines for final project ideas.
+As of right now, this repository contains general outlines for final project ideas.
 These outlines seek to answer the following questions:

 1. What is a general description of the project?